ucanews.com reporters, Dhaka

 Bangladesh exported $450 million in crushed and finished leather and $470 million in leather goods in the 2012-2013 fiscal year, according to Mohammed Shaheen Ahmed, chairman of the Bangladesh Tanners Association.
 The association’s export target for the 2013-14 fiscal year is $1.2 billion.

 The majority of Bangladesh’s leather exports within Asia are sent to South Korea, Hong Kong and China.
-In Europe, leather is primarily exported to Italy, Spain and Portugal where it is used to make products for brands including Michael Kors, Coach, Burberry, Louis Vuitton and Hugo Boss, said Ahmed.
+In Europe, leather is primarily exported to Italy, Spain and Portugal where it is used to make products for up market brands including Michael Kors, Coach, Burberry, Louis Vuitton and Hugo Boss, said Ahmed.

 In the future, he said, the Bangladesh leather industry will be “booming”.